lucasamtaylor01/Lorenz80/README.md

 This project will not accept contributions after its final submission.
 However, following the terms of the [LICENSE](./LICENSE), the repository can be freely cloned and modified for future development.

-> 🔄 Note: Translation in review
+> 🔄 Note: Translation needs a review